jasongong111/your-personal-ai-digest/README.md

 - **Additional Articles**: Up to 9 more relevant articles with summaries
 - **Structured Format**: Each article includes TOPIC, EVENT, IMPACT, and DATA fields

-## Troubleshooting

-### Feeds Not Fetching
-- Check that feed URLs in `feed.txt` are valid and accessible
-- For authenticated feeds, verify credentials in `feed_credentials.json`
-- Check GitHub Actions logs for specific error messages

-### AI Filtering Too Strict/Loose
-- Adjust `MY_TOPICS` list to be more/less specific
-- Modify `ai_system_prompt.txt` to change relevance criteria
-- Check AI response format matches expectations

-### Email Not Sending
-- Verify all email-related secrets are set in GitHub
-- Check MailerSend API key is valid
-- Review workflow logs for email sending errors

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.